Frequently Asked Questions

 Can I stay on campus?

-If you register by April 17, 2017, you will be guaranteed an on-campus Room Host for the Thursday, Friday and Saturday nights of Admit Weekend.
-Hosting is not offered on Wednesday night.
+If you register by April 16, 2018, you will be guaranteed an on-campus Room Host for the Thursday and Friday nights of Admit Weekend.
+Hosting is not offered on Wednesday or Saturday night.

 Parent and siblings are not eligible to stay on campus.
 The Campus Visitor Center has a list of nearby lodging options.